Andrew-O39/FolioCite/docs/user_guide.md

 ## 🗂️ What is FolioCite?

-FolioCite is a lightweight, user-friendly tool for generating academic citations.
+FolioCite is a smart research tool that helps you **search, cite, organize, annotate, and export** academic sources.

-It now supports:
+It supports:
 - Books
 - Journal articles
 - Websites:

 You can:
-- Search for a book (via Open Library)
+- Search for a book (via Open Library and Google Books)
-- Search for a **journal article** (via Crossref)
+- Search for a **journal article** (via Crossref and Google Books)
 - Manually generate citations for books, articles, and websites
 - Generate citations in APA, MLA, Chicago, Harvard, or Vancouver
 - Save citations to your personal bibliography